RobertZenz/BobbysTutorials/Other/RSS With Dovecot/content.markdown

 --------

 Add the IMAP account to you favorite e-mail account.
-Whenever you want to add a RSS feed, you add or edit an e-mail in the drafts directory and add the feed.
+Whenever you want to add a RSS feed, you edit the e-mail in the drafts directory and add the feed.
 Then you only need to to wait until the script has run and rescan your IMAP account for the new directory.
 Done.